This article was last updated 30/04/2025

 Source: Carson Investment Research, S&P 500 year-to-date move through April 8

-We understand it can be worrying to see your balance fall, but history shows that markets do recover.
-Indeed, every decline in stock markets has been followed by a subsequent historical high.
-The chart below shows S&P 500 performance over 20 years.
+Whilst past performance isn’t an indicator of future results, historical data shows that every decline in stock markets has been followed by a subsequent recovery and new historical highs.
+The chart below shows S&P 500 performance over the last 30 years.

 Source: marcotrends